 A knowledgeable, unbiased counsel can help you understand your rights and the repercussions of the divorce.
 They could help you plan a clear course of action for custody and monetary benefits.

 The laws of some states can be complicated, and the timing of your divorce could impact your spouse’s parental rights.
-If you and your spouse have mutually agreed to share parental responsibilities and want equal rights to the unborn child, you will need to consult an attorney who can help you time the divorce accordingly.
-In case you expect to raise the child alone, your attorney will help you develop a strategy to be financially independent or receive alimony rightfully.
+If you and your spouse have mutually agreed to share parental responsibilities and want equal rights to the unborn child, you will need to consult an attorney who can help you proceed accordingly.
+If you want to raise the child alone, your attorney will help you develop a strategy to be financially independent to determine an accurate child support amount and right to alimony.

 It is likely that you share the same insurance plan as your spouse.
-The filing of the divorce will null this contract.
+When the divorce is finalized, you will automatically lose this benefit.
 You need to discuss how the debts accrued during the marriage are to be paid.
 However, the court may order the father to reimburse expenses attributed to prenatal and postnatal care and during the birth of the child.

 Tips To Cope With Divorce When Pregnant